dshugarts/cvdiq_v1.2/README.md

 - [ ] Change About page to mission, goals, etc..

 ## Charlie
-- [ ] Remove gender from form and into profile
 - [ ] Instead of reports and suggestions in toolbar, have links on dashboard
 - [ ] Incorporate suggestions into detailed report table to combine the two pages
 	- [ ] show points earned
 	- [ ] all links in this table
 - [ ] Move enter new data link to dashboard and remove from toolbar
 - [ ] Move update data to detailed report as link or individually into table
+- [ ] After first login, direct to enter new data
+	- [ ] Need login counter in user table of dbms

 ## Delta
 - [ ] Revised metrics